zic115/Find-a-Gene-Project/README.md

-This is the final project for Bioinformatics Lab course @UCSD.
+This is the final project for BIMM 143 Bioinformatics Lab @UCSD.

 To see the final report, you can go to `Find-a-Gene Project.pdf`